-What a Failed RAID 5 Rebuild Means
+What Does a Failed RAID 5 Rebuild Mean?

 RAID 5 distributes parity across all drives to survive one drive failure.
 A rebuild failure occurs when the array loses one drive, begins regenerating data onto a replacement, and encounters a second error before regeneration completes.
 The array is now worse off than after the original failure.